Deerdama/console-zoo-laravel/readme.md

 <br>

-:grey_exclamation: **Laravel versions**: I used this in few laravel versions from 5.1 up to 6.5 and everything worked normally on all of those..
+:grey_exclamation: **Laravel versions**: There shouldn't be any issues on >= 5.0 (tested on a bunch of versions from 5.0 up to 6.5 and everything worked normally on all of those)

 * Just keep in mind that on versions **older than 5.5**: the service providers need to be registered manually, so you'll need to add the `Deerdama\ConsoleZoo\ConsoleZooServiceProvider` into your `config/app.php` providers